victorlap/flutter_clock/README.md

 # Synth Wave Clock

-This app is a submission for the Flutter Clock challange (flutter.dev/clock).
+This app is a submission for the Flutter Clock challenge (flutter.dev/clock).

 It features a clock based on a synth wave theme with morphing letters.